-- 1.1 The property and services must be eligible under the Federal law authorizing the FTA assistance award and any regulations thereunder. - 1.2 The property and services must be necessary to avoid the purchase of unnecessary property and services (including duplicative items and quantities or options it does not intend to use or whose use is unlikely). - 1.3 Contracting is limited to current and reasonably expected public transportation needs, and may not add quantities or options to third party contracts solely to permit assignment to another party at a later date. - 1.4 When possible procurements will be consolidated or broken out to obtain a more economical purchase. - 1.4.1 It may be economically advantageous to enter into a joint procurement with others that have similar needs.
-Participation in a joint procurement, however, does not relieve any requirements and responsibilities for procuring the property or services. - 1.4.2 In other circumstances, breaking out small procurements may provide greater opportunities for Disadvantaged Business Enterprises (DBEs), small and minority firms, and women's business enterprises to participate. - 1.4.3 Contracts may include options to ensure the future availability of property or services, so long as the recipient is able to justify those options as needed for its public transportation or project purposes. - 1.4.4 To obtain the best value, a review of lease versus purchase alternatives for acquiring property should be done and, if necessary, should obtain an analysis to determine the more economical alternative. - 1.5 The Recipient County Department will maintain a contract administration system that ensures contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
+- 1.1 The property and services must be eligible under the Federal law authorizing the FTA assistance award and any regulations thereunder. - 1.2 The property and services must be necessary to avoid the purchase of unnecessary property and services (including duplicative items and quantities or options not intended to use or whose use is unlikely). - 1.3 Contracting is limited to current and reasonably expected public transportation needs, and may not add quantities or options to third-party contracts solely to permit assignment to another party at a later date. - 1.4 When possible procurements will be consolidated or broken out to obtain a more economical purchase. - 1.4.1 It may be economically advantageous to enter into a joint procurement with others that have similar needs.
+Participation in joint procurement, however, does not relieve any requirements and responsibilities for procuring the property or services. - 1.4.2 In other circumstances, breaking out small procurements may provide greater opportunities for Disadvantaged Business Enterprises (DBEs), small and minority firms, and women's business enterprises to participate. - 1.4.3 Contracts may include options to ensure the future availability of property or services, as long as the option can be justified for public transportation or project purposes. - 1.4.4 To obtain the best value, a review of lease versus purchase alternatives for acquiring property should be done and, should contain an analysis to determine the more economical alternative. - 1.5 The Public Transportation Department will maintain a contract administration system that ensures contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.